MicrosoftDocs/VBA-Docs/api/Access.Chart.RowSource.md

 ---

-# Chart.RowSource Property (Access)
+# Chart.RowSource property (Access)

 Returns or sets the name of the table/query that supplies data for the chart.
-Read/write **String** .
+Read/write **String**.

 ## Syntax